Data-Science-Community-SRM/Data-Science-Community-Website/README.md

     npm install
 ```

-`cd client` Move into Client Folder
-`npm i` install all  dependencies.

 ### Run React App

-Run `npm run client` for a dev server.
+Run `npm run client` for the *Frontend server*.
 Navigate to `http://localhost:3000`.
 The app will automatically reload if you change any of the source files.

 ## Database